yoogol/project-two/README.md

 Improvements:
 - display a message if there is nothing available
+- meetup city/Location
+- make title of meetup/course a link
+- hyperlinks for search terms
+- make labels clearly
+- add ABOUT info
+- make mobile-friendly with @media
+- dropdown on number of terms to display
 - make sure words from the same position don't repeat
 - have it display % of words, not numbers
+- make meetup show only first paragraph of description
+- replace regular expressions with < * >